 The school itself is the unit of analysis for the school EBA.
-As such, in order to provide reporting of this indicator for subgroups created using student-level characteristics, a school's EBA total score is assigned to all students enrolled in said school.
-Doing so allows for the necessary reporting of this indicator across subgroups created from student-level characteristics.
+As such, in order to provide reporting of this indicator for subgroups created from student-level characteristics, a school's EBA total score is assigned to all students enrolled in said school.
+Doing so allows for the necessary reporting of this indicator for all students and each subgroup created from student-level characteristics.
+At the same time, it allows for a more comprehensive assessment of "school quality"-accounting for additional factors beyond just student-level outcomes - while meeting the requirements for this indicator established in ESSA 1111(c)(4)(B)(V).

 Below we have constructed a hypothetical example of this process using aggregations of 27 students into nine schools (elementary, middle, or high school) and three school districts.